Close Menu

 WHAT IS OSTEOARTHRITIS?

 Osteoarthritis is the most common form of arthritis.
 It occurs when the cartilage that covers the ends of your bones wears away.
 When the cartilage wears away, you feel pain in your joints.
-You may also experience swelling and burning in your joints.
+Your joints can also start to swell and burn.

 Osteoarthritis can also affect you ability to use your knees.
 It can prevent you from climbing stairs, standing, and even sitting for long periods.
 It may also require surgery.
-Learn more here about winning benefits due to knee replacement surgery.
-Also, read here, if you need information about rheumatoid arthritis.
+Learn about winning benefits for knee replacement surgery.
+Also, learn about rheumatoid arthritis.

 OSTEOARTHRITIS QUALIFIES FOR SSD BENEFITS

-If you have osteoarthritis, you are not alone.
+If you have osteoarthritis, then you are not alone.
 Osteoarthritis affects nearly 27 million Americans.
-According to data from the Centers for Disease Control and Prevention (CDC), an estimated 32.5 million adults in the US (which is about 15% of the adult population) have some form of arthritis.
+According to data from the Centers for Disease Control and Prevention (CDC), almost 32.5 million adults in the US (which is about 15% of the adult population) have some form of arthritis.
 Most people over age 60 have osteoarthritis to some degree.
-However, few people qualify for benefits for pain alone.
+However, few people qualify for SSD benefits with pain alone.

-Disability occurs when arthritis symptoms reach the point of keeping your from walking or using your hands for tasks such as typing.
-Additionally, osteoarthritis in the lumbar spine (low back) can make it impossible to work at jobs that require the ability to lift, carry, sit, stand or stoop.
-When you cannot perform simple tasks, such as climbing up stairs or standing for more than 5 minutes in the shower, chances are good you can’t work either.
+Disability occurs when your symptoms reach the point of keeping you from walking or using your hands for tasks such as typing.
+Additionally, osteoarthritis in the lumbar spine (low back) can make it impossible to work at jobs where you need to lift, carry, sit, stand or stoop.
+When you cannot perform simple tasks, such as climbing up stairs or standing for 5 minutes in the shower, chances are good you can’t work.

 osteoarthritis Joints diseases.
 Arthritis, osteoarthritis symptoms, treatment icon set.
 Medical infographic design.
 Vector illustration